 The winner of the Youth category, first introduced in 2010, receives a book voucher along with a framed certificate.

-The winner of the Tawa Rotary Young Employee Award, new in 2012, will receive a monetary voucher along with a framed certificate.
+The winner of the Tawa Rotary Young Employee Award, introduced in 2012, will receive a monetary voucher along with a framed certificate.

 1. Any person with an interest in Tawa may nominate any not-for-profit group,